juliasilge/course-ML-tidymodels/slides/chapter2_05.md

 When you [`juice()`](https://tidymodels.github.io/recipes/reference/juice.html) a prepped recipe, you get the preprocessed data back out.

+You don't typically need to `prep()` and `juice()` recipes when you use tidymodels, but they are heplful functions to have in your toolkit for confirming that recipes are doing what you expect.

 ---

 # When do you balance classes? 🤔